lmikolajczak/goexrates/README.md

 ### **Important note**

-Currently this API is available at exr.mikolajczakluq.com but it might change in any time.
+Currently this API is available [here](http://goexrates.mikolajczakluq.com) but it might change at any time.
 I created it for **.go** learning purposes.